Monarchs Found the Park Milkweed!

 Thank You, Milkweed Volunteers!

-Special thanks to everyone who has helped prepare ground, plant, water and weed around showy milkweed plants over the years!
-We have planted more plants almost every year since 2016 and now have over 100 stems of mature, blooming milkweed.
+Special thanks to everyone who has helped prepare ground, plant, water and weed around showy milkweed plants nearly every year since 2016.

 Milkweed is a hardy native plant well adapted to summer drought conditions here in the Willamette Valley.
-However, it takes some extra TLC in early stages to get it to survive and thrive.
-Indeed, it has taken a village to get this far—with folks growing out two-year-old milkweed starts, laying shade cloth to kill grass, carefully planting the delicate bare-root plants into deep holes, setting up a watering barrel, and individuals or teams descending on the park twice a week all summer after each new round of planting, hauling water jugs on wagons.
+However, it takes some extra TLC in early stages to get it to survive and thrive in an environment as rough and dry as the park.
+Indeed, it has taken a village to get this far—with folks growing out two-year-old milkweed starts, laying shade cloth to kill grass, carefully planting the delicate bare-root plants into deep holes, setting up a watering barrel, and individuals or teams descending on the park regularly all summer after each new round of planting, hauling water jugs on wagons or with bike trailers.
+Young children and dogs have helped, too!

-There are now four good-sized milkweed patches in the park.
+There are now multiple good-sized milkweed patches in the park.
 The milkweed plants will continue to spread by seeds or rhizomes on their own if we help keep them from being choked out by invasive grasses and weeds.
-There are also new milkweed starts we planted this season that will need watering this summer.
-Let us know if you can help!
+Let us know if you can help with watering baby milkweed in the summer!

-Frank & Joy Thomson, Stephen Amy, Maradee Girt, Peter James, Becky Riley, James Hershiser, Clare Strawn, Joe Castino, Newt Loken, Deb Bernhard & Flagg, Liz Van Buren, Nancy Boyd, Jolene Siemsen, Lori Howard, Asha Jenny Ulrich, Hafiz Leland, Robert Taube, Sydney Kissinger, Bruce Eveland, Juliet Thompson, Julie Hulme, and everyone else
+Frank & Joy Thomson, Stephen Amy, Maradee Girt, Peter James, Becky Riley, James Hershiser, Clare Strawn, Joe Castino, Newt Loken, Deb Bernhard & Flagg, Liz Van Buren, Nancy Boyd, Jolene Siemsen, Lori Howard, Asha Jenny Ulrich, Hafiz Leland, Robert Taube, Sydney Kissinger, Bruce Eveland, Juliet Thompson, Julie Hulme, Misty White, Tom Kreider and Paula Gordinier, Hassouna and Margo, and everyone else who has pitched in!

 Thank You!